 Candidates should have a demonstrated capacity for independent and original inquiry, interdisciplinary methods and analytical frameworks.
 A Bachelor’s or Master’s degree in a related field is required; previous coursework, research, and/or professional experience in related areas would be helpful.
 All qualified individuals are encouraged to apply, particularly those from traditionally underrepresented groups, including people who are Indigenous, Black, racialized, with mixed abilities, LGBTQ+, and women.

 To initiate an application, please email a brief statement of interest, research proposal (max 500 words), and CV as a single PDF to Dr. Sarah Abbott (email@example.com) and to Dr. Alex Oehler (firstname.lastname@example.org).
 Please do not include links to online materials as they will not be opened.
 For the second stage of the application process, transcripts, two letters of reference, and research/portfolio evidence will be requested.
-We will consider applications until the position is filled, with a deadline of June 13.
+We will consider applications until the position is filled.
 Following informal acceptance, the candidate will officially apply to the relevant MAP graduate program through the University of Regina Faculty of Graduate Studies and Research application portal.
 There will be a standard application fee, as indicated on the portal.
 The final application will be vetted and admission determined by the relevant MAP Graduate Committee.
 To learn more about MAP and its programs please visit the MAP webpages.
 We look forward to hearing from you.